waynepallen/core/doc/development-guides/OCB-DesignInfo.md

 The semi-astute observer will have noticed some obvious bugs and race conditions in the above sequence of steps.
-These have been left in place in the interest of expediency and as learning oppourtunities for others who need to get familiar with the Crowbar codebase.
+These have been left in place in the interest of expediency and as learning oppourtunities for others who need to get familiar with the OpenCrowbar codebase.

 ## Installation Wizard: ##